Section214/franz-travis-ci/README.md

 ## Disclaimer

-This plugin is in no way endorsed by or affiliated with Trello (though Trello is awesome).
+This plugin is in no way endorsed by or affiliated with Travis CI (though Travis CI is awesome).